Learn How to Set Boundaries With an...

 Rajnandini Rathod

-Good boundaries are an important part of any dynamic, and they are even more critical when your loved one has a substance use disorder.
-Although it can be painful to establish ground rules, this process is a vital part of building sustainable relationships, and caring for your own mental health.
+Good boundaries are an important part of any dynamic, and they’re even more critical when your loved one has a substance use disorder.
+Although it can be challenging to establish ground rules, this process is a vital part of building sustainable relationships and caring for your own mental health.

 Think of healthy boundaries as rules or guidelines for how you want to be treated by the people around you.
 As therapist and somatics teacher Prentis Hemphill says, “Boundaries are the distance at which I can love you and me simultaneously.”1